The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/10-sessions-and-login.md

 ```

 Setting `req.session = null` tells `cookie-session` to remove the cookie from the browser.
 On the next request, `req.session.userId` will be `undefined`.

+Try it out with your DevTools open and see the cookie disappear!

 **<details><summary>Q: A user logs out, but they saved their session cookie before logging out and manually restore it in their browser.
 Can they log back in?</summary>**